xzoert/dedalus/README.md

 ## Overview

 Dedalus aims to be a system that allows you to organize resources by tags.
-Resources can be documents on your hard disk, web resources, emails, personal contact etc.
+Resources can be documents on your hard disk, web resources, emails, personal contacts etc.

 The purpose is to overcome the inherent limitations of simple structures like lists or trees you have on your file system, browser bookmarks and so forth.
 By using tags you can access the same resource through different paths, create dynamic sub-collections based on having (or *not* having) a set of tags, create a semantic network where tags are linked to each other.
+All this should help you greatly in browsing and finding documents in large collections.

+I'm writing this trying to solve the problem of a friend of mine who is doing a Phd in antropology and who has lots of documents, interviews, pictures, web resoures and so forth, whose conceptual classification requires definitely something more flexible than a bunch of directories and sub-directories.

 Dedalus has three components: